Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Acknowledgements

 \section{Acknowledgements}

+One of the authors (P.) expresses his gratitude to Alessandro Leonardi for sharing his lattice Boltzmann code.
 We thank Ryohei Seto and Satoshi Takada for their useful comments.
+One of the authors (P.) also thanks Yoshiyuki Tagawa for his support during the revision process of this paper.
 This work is partially supported by the Grant-in-Aid of MEXT for Scientific Research KAKENHI (Grant No. JP21H01006).
 All numerical calculations were carried out at the Yukawa Institute for Theoretical Physics (YITP) Computer Facilities, Kyoto University, Japan.